Sallie F. Chapin

 Sallie Flournoy Moore Chapin (March 30, 1830 - April 19, 1896) was an American author and temperance worker.
 She was affiliated with the Ladies' Memorial Association, Soldiers' Relief Society, Ladies' Auxiliary Christian Association, Woman's Christian Temperance Union (W.C.T.U.), and the Woman's Press Association of the South.

 Early life

 Sarah ("Sallie") Flournoy Moore was born on March 30, 1830, in Charleston, South Carolina.
 Her maternal ancestors, Elizabeth Martha Vigneron Simons, were Huguenots, who came to the Colonies in 1685 and settled in Rhode Island.
 Her two great-grandfathers, Vigneron and Tousager, were killed in the Revolutionary War.
-On her father's side, George Washington Moore, the origins were Scots from Northern Ireland.
-Her father was a Methodist minister of independent means but lost his home in Charleston fire of 1838, and he moved to the northern part of the State.
+She had Scottish relatives on her father's side.
+Her father was a Methodist minister and he moved to the northern part of the State.
 Moore's father died in the pulpit at a union camp meeting, during the Civil War, after receiving a dispatch announcing the death of his son in a battle.

-Sallie Moore's sister, Georgia, was a writer and married Felix G. De Fontaine, a South Carolina journalist.

-Moore was reared and educated in Cokesbury, South Carolina, where she attended one of the best academy in the state.
+Moore was reared and educated in Cokesbury, South Carolina.